Moderation: Klaus-Peter Jäckel

 Did you like the lecture ?
 Or will you be unable to hear the lecture ?
 Then write to Prof. Ehlers by email; he will be happy to provide you with the slides of his presentation.

 Diabetes is a widespread disease.
-Around 10% of German citizens and around 6% of the world population suffer from it.
+About 10% of German citizens and about 6% of the world population suffer from it.
 The basics of the disease, the consequential damage as well as the treatment options and therapy goals are discussed.

-The peptide hormone insulin plays the central role in this disease.
-The discovery of the hormone, its structure elucidation and other milestones in 100 years of insulin research are presented.
-Based on an estimate of the demand for insulin, various possibilities for its industrial production are addressed, especially biotechnological.
+The peptide hormone insulin plays a central role in this disease.
+The discovery of the hormone, its structural elucidation and other milestones in 100 years of insulin research are presented.
+Based on an estimate of the demand for insulin, various options for its industrial production are addressed, particularly the biotechnological one.
 The terms 'genetic engineering' and 'biotechnology' are defined.

 The genetic engineering of human insulin is a success story.
-The large-scale production is illustrated using the example of the production of human insulin in E. coli strains; the main features of biotechnological processes and protein biosynthesis are explained.
+The large-scale production is explained using the example of the production of human insulin in E. coli strains; the basics of biotechnological processes and protein biosynthesis are explained.

-The genetic engineering of insulin analogues led to the availability of new active substance molecules with an improved profile of action for diabetics.
-In addition, newer therapeutic approaches for the treatment of diabetes are presented.
-Some aspects of the topic ?How does pharmaceutical research work??
-Are dealt with.
+The genetic engineering of insulin analogues led to new active substance molecules with an improved profile of action being made available to diabetics.
+In addition, newer therapeutic approaches to diabetes treatment are presented.
+Some aspects of the topic ?How does pharmaceutical research work?? will be addressed.